GuillaumeGermain/NLP/README.md

 - The best performance was not as expected.
 On the point of view of the logistic regression, the accuracy actually increased from 64% to 74% after training on a new dataset.

 ## TODO
-- Store all results from different settings in a single dataframe, including the configuration itself.
+- Store all results from different settings in a single dataframe, including the run settings (train size, vocab size, scaling or not).
 - Test on EXACTLY the same test set of 200 observations, as when classifiers were trained only on 800 observations of the first dataset.
 Just to be sure that this is not biasing the result.

 ## Next steps for improvement
-I'll come back later on this exercise.
-Please send me feedbacks if you play a bit with it!
+I'll most likely not work further on this exercise.
+Please send me feedbacks if you do!

-Basically, potential tracks for improvements would be:
+Basically, potential tracks for improvements I see are:

 1. Gather the result from a decently large sample of runs and find out the best settings, using a second level of ML algorithms (or why not a small NN).
 The most fun definitively.
 2. Re-train on 800 of the first dataset + 5000-20'000 of the second one and check the results.